hsaduasdb23/Expressiveness_K_hop_GNNs/README.md

 ### Graph Property Dataset
 1. To run SEK-GIN, please follow these steps:

    i) Preprocessing dataset.
-In the root directory, run `python data_pna.py`, it will generate the GraphProperty dataset suitable for SEK-GIN, and preprocess it for SEK-GNN.
+In the root directory, run `python data_pna.py`, it will generate the GraphProperty dataset suitable for SEK-GIN, and preprocess it.

    ii) To try our code, use the code from `run_graph_property.py`, for complete arguments, please see the detailed code and comment in run_graph_property.py.
 For example, to run a 5-layer 6-hop SEK-GIN with geometric combine function and attention-based pooling function for task 0, run the following code: